klimentlo/CSE2120_data_structures/notes.md

 * Storing identification information of an individual
 * Storing last semester's grades

 Oftentimes, tuples are used to store information that's difficult to change.
-For example, your nae links to your student ID.
+For example, your name links to your student ID.
 One should never be changed in a program without also changing the other.

 ### Data Structure Indexing and Calling